 Our high standards of care means it is mandatory for all surgical patients to have intravenous fluid therapy and pain relief using a multidrug protocol.
 Pain relief is an important part of post operation recovery.

-We have a separate large treatment room complete with anaesthetic machine and a full range of monitors for all minor procedures such as grass seed removal from ears or stitch ups or abscess draining etc We also have a “wet” treatment table connected with water and flushing equipment for messy things such as enemas.
+We have a separate large treatment room complete with anaesthetic machine, oxygen and a full range of monitors for all minor procedures such as grass seed removal from ears or stitch ups or abscess draining etc. We also have a “wet” treatment table connected with water and flushing equipment for messy things such as enemas.

 Dr Ambrose has an interest in chemotherapy and having done further study on chemotherapy we have been offering chemotherapy at the clinic for a number of years now.
 He has had a lot of success with its use.
 Every patient’s course is tailored to their individual needs this may be Curative, Metronomic (small doses to slow or stop tumour growth or disease progression) or palliative.